- 200g wholemeal flour

 - 85g ready-roasted pepper from a jar, drained and chopped

-Heat oven to 190C/fan 170C/gas 5.
+Heat oven to 190C/170C fan/gas 5.
 Sift the dry ingredients into a large bowl and make a large well in the middle.
 Combine the melted butter and milk, then pour into the well.
 Mix to a soft dough.

-Place the pieces side by side on a floured baking sheet, scatter the remaining cheddar and pumpkin seeds over the top and bake for 30 mins until golden brown and the cheese is bubbling.
+Put the pieces side by side on a floured baking sheet, scatter the remaining cheddar and pumpkin seeds over the top and bake for 30 mins until golden brown and the cheese is bubbling.
 Cool on a wire rack and eat while warm.
-The bread can be frozen at this point.
-To reheat, wrap the bread tightly in foil and bake at 200C/fan 180C/gas 6 for about 30 mins.
+Can be frozen at this point.
+To reheat, wrap the bread tightly in foil and bake at 200C/180C fan/gas 6 for about 30 mins.